42nd Combat Aviation Brigade: Post Iraqi Freedom

 The 2005 modular reorganization of Army combat divisions included the redesignation from "Aviation Brigade" to "Combat Aviation Brigade" (CAB).
 In 2006, the headquarters of the Combat Aviation Brigade, 42d Infantry Division was relocated to Latham, New York.

 As part of planned force reductions following military operations in Iraq and Afghanistan, the 42nd Infantry Division has reconfigured and redistributed subordinate units.
 As of 2013, the Combat Aviation Brigade has units in eleven states.
 Units based in New York include: Dunkirk; Jamestown; Olean; Rochester; Latham; Brooklyn; Patchogue; and Ronkonkoma.

 New York Army National Guard Aviation units and individual volunteers have also continued to serve overseas in Iraq, Afghanistan, and elsewhere.
-In 2013, the Combat Aviation Brigade was deployed in support of Operation Enduring Freedom.
+In 2013, the Combat Aviation Brigade was deployed in support of Operation Enduring Freedom under the command of Brigadier General Jack A. James Jr.

 Note: While commonly referred to as the 42nd Combat Aviation Brigade, the U.S. Army Center of Military History confirms that its correct designation is Combat Aviation Brigade, 42nd Infantry Division.